Banner graphic for SafeWise's Australian health insurance comparison

 What is OLED and why is it good?

-If your needs are more everyday, we’re pretty confident you could hold two otherwise identical laptops with different screens side-by-side and come away thinking more fondly about the one with an OLED screen, even if the difference between the mean display of either technology isn’t huge in a more universal or practical sense.
-Most things might look better on an OLED, but there's nothing that
+Still, if your needs are more everyday, we’re pretty confident you could hold two otherwise identical laptops with different screens side-by-side and come away thinking more fondly about the one with an OLED screen, even if the difference between the mean display of either technology isn’t huge in a practical sense.

 Given the baseline improvements that adding an OLED screen into the mix tends to add, it's easy to imagine ASUS calling it a day.
 However, there are several additional differences and distinctions to unpack here.